Science behind kegg

 Unlocking cervical fluid research

-Our team of kegg engineers and physicians spent 3 years of research and discovery, to apply existing science to monitoring this key fertility sign through impedance technology. kegg tracks the changes of electrolyte levels in vaginal fluids associated with the beginning and the end of the fertile window.
+Our team of scientists, engineers, and physicians spent years on research and development to apply existing technology to monitor this key fertility sign by measuring shifts in specific properties of cervical mucus that drive fertility status.
+By measuring these shifts in the cervical mucus, kegg can measure the beginning and the end of your fertile window.

 Women typically have the most fertile cervical fluid 2–3 days before ovulation.
-Intercourse on these days tend to offer the best chances for conception.⁷
+Intercourse on these days tend to offer the best chances for conception. kegg uses impedance to detect these subtle changes in your cervical mucus to predict when the fluid is potentially optimal for conception during your ovulation window.

 Order kegg now